 - Seed feeders: A hanging seed feeder can attract a range of small birds including sparrows, tits and finches.
 These can come in a variety of sizes and are typically made of plastic or metal.

 - Ground feeders: A ground level feeder can be the preferred choice for birds such as blackbirds and wrens.
 Not ideal for a small garden as the table needs to be kept away from shrubbery where cats may be lurking.
+Read more tips on deterring cats from your garden.

 - Nut feeders: Known to attract tits and woodpeckers, nut feeders are made from metal mesh.
 This mesh needs to be a specific size (approximately 6mm) to be safe.
 If it is too small, it can damage birds’ beaks but it needs to be small enough to stop birds removing large peanut chunks.

 - Suet feeders: Popular with tits and starlings, suet feeders are made from wide metal mesh to give the birds purchase while they eat.
-Available in a range of sizes, the feeders will hold either suit cakes or balls.
+Available in a range of sizes, the feeders will hold either suet cakes or balls.

 Where to put a bird feeder